 NOTABLE ALUMNI FROM WILLIAM CULLEN BRYANT HIGH SCHOOL

-Eugenie Clark: 1938 graduate.
-An ichthyologist and an expert on sharks.
-She refuted the portrayal of a shark as a harmful monster, popularized by Steven Spielberg's movie, Jaws.
+Eugenie Clark (1922–2015): 1938 graduate.
+Known as the "Shark Lady," she refuted the portrayal of a shark as a harmful monster, popularized by Steven Spielberg's movie, Jaws.
 Author of Lady with Spear (1953) and The Lady with the Sharks (1969).
+Clark was a pioneer in the field of scuba diving for research purposes.
 Her discoveries allowed her to receive a Gold Medal from the Society of Women Geographers.
 Clark taught Zoology at the University of Maryland and was inducted into the Maryland Women’s Hall of Fame in 1989.

 Joel Klein (1946- ) 1963 graduate.
 New York City Department of Education Chancellor from 2002-2010.